kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

 ## Fetch data

 Then create a function for fetching the data.
-No need to put it inside the React component.

 ```tsx
 // Retrieve blog posts with the fetch returning a RemoteData value